-The probationary period cannot exceed 25 percent of the length of the program or 1 year, whichever is shorter.
-There shall only be one probationary period for each Apprentice Contract, regardless of the number of employers with whom the apprentice works during that period.
+The probationary period cannot exceed 25 percent of the length of the program, or one year, whichever is shorter.
+The Residential Electrician probation period also cannot exceed 25 percent or one year, whichever is shorter.

-During the probationary period, the apprentice or local committee may void the contract by written notice to the Bureau.

-- A. After expiration of the probationary period there must be good cause provided the Bureau for the cancellation of the Apprentice Contract. - B. Employers may request cancellation of their Letter of Assignment with an apprentice during the probationary period upon written notice to the local committee.
+- A. During the probationary period, the apprentice or local committee may void the contract by written notice to the Bureau. - B. After expiration of the probationary period there must be good cause provided the Bureau for the cancellation of the Apprentice Contract. - C. The probationary period remains 25% of the apprentice contract regardless of the number of employers involved. - D. Employers may request cancellation of their Letter of Assignment with an apprentice during the probationary period upon written notice to the local committee.
 However, the local committee may choose to place the apprentice with another employer.